thefrontside/effection/.changeset/seven-ducks-attend.md

 "effection": minor
 ---

-Add EffectionError and wrap errors in this error automatically
+Collect trace of effection operations and propagate them along with the raised error